TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 - Maths using another row (UOR): You can retrieve the result from another row(x) and then apply maths to the result of the current row..
 E.g. take this row and divide it by the result from row(x).
-                                 E.g. this could calculate the value of investments as a percentage of total networth.
+                                 E.g. this could calculate the value of investments as a percentage of total net worth.
                                  UORs can be chained together.
 E.G. row 3 can use row 2 and row 2 can use row 1

                                  WARNING: There is no currency conversion between chained UORs